OkayHughes/open-lab-notebook/src/posts/misc/creating-lab-notebook.md

 1. Posts are listed under `src/posts`.
 When creating a new post, copy and paste a header like
 ```
 ---
-title: Creating an online web notebook.
 date: 2021-08-31
 tags:
   - posts
-  - some
-  - other
-  - tags
-  - here
+  - science-communication
+eleventyNavigation:
+  key: (This is the title of the page!)
+Creating an online lab notebook.
+  parent: (This is the title of a parent page.
+Make sure this title exists or the site won't compile!)
+Science Communication
 layout: layouts/post.njk
 ---

 ```
-into the top of the file.
+into the top of the file. (make )
 1. Edit the `about.md`, `index.md`, and `posts.md` to set up the main pages for your website.
 1. Markdown is a pretty powerful way of rendering rich text, see e.g. [this tutorial](https://www.writethedocs.org/guide/writing/markdown/)